alishba9/Simple-spell-checker/README.md

 # Simple-spell-checker
-In this assignment, you will write a simple spell-checker.
-Your program should be named Spell and take two file names as command-line arguments.
-Your program will be invoked from the command line as
+This program is a simple spell-checker.
+The program should is named Spell and takes two file names as command-line arguments.
+The program will be invoked from the command line as

                                   Spell dictionary.txt fileToCheck.txt

-The first file name is the dictionary with correctly spelled words, which I provide.
+The first file name is the dictionary with correctly spelled words.
 The second file is the text to be spell-checked.
-Your program should check all words in fileToCheck.txt.
+The program should check all words in fileToCheck.txt.
 Nothing needs to be done for words that are correctly spelled, i.e. those found in the dictionary file.
-Your program should suggest possible correct spellings for words not in the dictionary file by printing to the standard output.
-You should perform the following modifications of a misspelled word to handle commonly made mistakes:
+The program should suggest possible correct spellings for words not in the dictionary file by printing to the standard output.
+The program will perform the following modifications of a misspelled word to handle commonly made mistakes:

   • Letter substitution: iterate over characters in the misspelled word, trying to replace the current character with a different character.
 For example, in a misspelled word' lat', substituting' c' instead of' l' will produce the word' cat' in a dictionary.
 There are 25 different characters to try for the current character.
 Thus, if the length of a word is k characters, the number of modifications to try is 25k.